-- of Serious Health Condition or Certification of Birth form, if applicable, to complete the application. - Your employer will also be notified by mail when you apply.
+- You'll provide basic information and verify your employment history. - A paper application is available if you do not have a Social Security Number. - Be sure to upload your proof of ID document(s) and Certification form(s) to complete the application. - Your employer will also be notified by mail when you apply.
 They will have 18 days to contest your application if they feel you are not eligible for the program.